GuillaumeDerval/JavaGrading/README.md

 Features:
 - CPU timeouts on the code
-- Jails student code
-    - No I/O, including stdout/err
-    - No thread creating by the student, ...
-    - Most things involving syscalls are forbidden
-    - specific permissions can be added on specifics tests if needed
 - Text/RST reporting
 - Custom feedback, both from outside the test (onFail, onTimeout, ...) but also from inside (see below).